 Notify your supervisor as soon as possible which will help protect your legal rights.
 Insurance companies will often review how long it took to call your supervisor while looking at your injury claim.

 Seek medical treatment or call 911 if necessary if you are injured while you are out making deliveries.
-Be sure to keep a record of all medical expenses in order to receive reimbursement later for all the costs.
+Be sure to keep a record of all medical expenses to receive reimbursement later for all the costs.

 Complete an accident report as soon as possible because it will help you remember exactly what happened.
 Don't wait too long and be sure to keep a copy of this and other related documentation.

 Make an appointment with a personal injury lawyer to protect your rights.
-Keep in mind your employer and insurance company will attempt to settle your injury claim for the least amount p[possible.
+Keep in mind your employer and the insurance company will attempt to settle your injury claim for the least amount p[possible.